ballerina-platform/ballerina-distribution/examples/http-request/http_request.md

 # HTTP request

-The `http:Request` represents the incoming/outgoing message over the network.
-In HTTP service, the `http:Request` can be defined as a resource function argument to capture the incoming message.
-During the runtime, the `http:Listener` populates properties, headers and payload to the `http:Request` object to be consumed within the resource scope.
-When the `http:Request` is used with the `http:Client`, the object should be created and populated by the user which represents the outgoing message.
-The support functions associated with `http:Request` such as getXXXPayload(), getCookies(), getHeader(),.. etc. help developers to explore more of the transport message.
-This is useful to handle advanced scenarios such as cookie, multipart, and 100-continue where the `http:Request` is mandatory.
+The request represents the incoming message to a service and the outgoing message from a client.
+A request is used to invoke an endpoint.
+Ballerina represents it via the `http:Request` object.
+You can define the request as a resource function argument.
+During the runtime, the `http:Listener` populates properties, headers and payload to the `http:Request`.
+When calling backend endpoint, a user-defined `http:Request` can be used.
+The support functions associated such as getXXXPayload(), getCookies(), getHeader(),.. etc. help developers to explore more of the transport message.
+To handle advanced scenarios such as cookie, multipart, and 100-continue, the `http:Request` is useful.

 ::: code http_request.bal :::